Description of Data Releases

 |ICESat-1 pointing cal/val and obatt file correction summary||Summaries of ICESat laser periods, processing, obatt correction, pointing bias correction, and cal/val correction.|

 |Illustration of Gain-Related Saturation Bias in Laser 1 Campaign Data from Lake Vostok Area Crossovers||Detailed analysis showing that prior to 13 March 2003 elevation values with gain values below 13 may have reduced precision relative to other Laser 1 and subsequent ICESat data.|

-Release 33, which is GSAS release 6.0, is planned to be the final major GLAS Science Algorithm Software (GSAS)release.
-This release incorporates many changes and enhancements.
+Release 33, which is NASA GLAS Science Algorithm Software (GSAS) release 6.0, incorporated many changes and enhancements.

 Release 33 includes several important changes.